Skip to main content

 • Typing indicators - Show composing, recording, and paused states

-• Contact management - Block and unblock contacts
+• Blocking - Block and unblock contacts, query blocklist

 Architecture

-• SQLite included - Default storage backend, easily swappable
+• SQLite included - Default storage backend with bundled SQLite, easily swappable

 Getting started